OpenBankProject/API-Manager/README.md

 ### systemd

-Stick the provided file `apimanager.service` into `/etc/systemd/system/`, edit to suit your installation and start the appliation (probably as root):
+Stick the provided file `apimanager.service` into `/etc/systemd/system/`, edit to suit your installation and start the application (probably as root):

 ```bash
 # /bin/systemctl start apimanager